How a Northwest tribe is escaping a rising ocean

 "There are lots of examples of places that no longer exist on the map, so this has happened before," said oceanographer Ian Miller with Washington Sea Grant at the University of Washington.
 "There are not too many instances of it happening in this kind of planned, managed, coordinated way."

-Taholah, about 3 hours west of Seattle, has done more to confront that hotter future than most places in the U.S. and is gradually becoming one of the first American communities to move inland as sea levels rise.
+Taholah, about three hours west of Seattle, has done more to confront that hotter future than most places in the U.S. and it is gradually becoming one of the first American communities to move inland as sea levels rise.

 In December, the Quinault government reached a milestone in its long push to provide safe housing for its people.